OokTech/TW5-BobEXE/README.md

 ## Advanced usage

 If you start the executable from the command line than there are two possible command line arguments.
-Both can be absolute path or relative to the location of the executable.
+Both can be absolute or relative paths.

+If relative the base path is relative to the location of the executable and the index path is relative to the base path.

+The base path defaults to the location of the executable and the index path defaults to `./IndexWiki` and is relative to the base path.

+If you use positional arguments then:

 - The first argument is the location of the index wiki.
 - The second argument is the base path for everything else.